tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 066.md

 - Sihrr finds a small skull of a rabbit that whispers insults when nobody is looking at it.
 - Keth finds a spinning top with an image of one of the four elements on each side.
 - There is evidence that someone else has been sleeping in the area.
 - Silas grabs some mystery hair from where he used to sleep.
 He finds a small envelope.
 Inside is a letter scrawled, "To my dearest grandson.
 If you are reading this.
 I have passed into the shadows.
 The cauldron is yours, guard it well.
 Be wary of those who come seeking it.
 It will bring sweet lies.
-In the hollow key of the riverbank, the one eyed witch still owes her a favor.
+In the hollow tree of the riverbank, there is a key to her hidden chest.
+The one eyed witch still owes her a favor.
 The forest remembers and will answer your call."
 -